-The obvious question is what causes such different behaviour for the two masers in G188.95+0.89 even though most of the maser features are projected within about 100 AU from each other (Minier et al. 2002a).
+The obvious question is what causes such different behavior for the two masers in G188.95+0.89 even though most of the maser features are projected within about 100 AU from each other (Minier et al. 2002a).
 As already stated, our basic hypothesis is that the periodic flaring of the masers might be due to changes in the background free-free emission.
-We therefore also tried to fit the decay of the 11.405 km s-1 maser with the expected change in free-free emission from an optically thin recombining hydrogen plasma as given by Eq.
-A9 of van der Walt et al. (2009).
-The data was fitted between days 2007 and 2940 and the result is shown as the solid red line in the bottom panel of Fig. 4.
+We therefore also tried to fit the decay of the $11.405 \text{ km s}^{-1}$ maser with the expected change in free-free emission from an optically thin recombining hydrogen plasma as given by Equation (A9) of van der Walt et al. (2009).
+The data were fitted between days 2007 and 2940 and the result is shown as the solid red line in the bottom panel of Figure 4.
 It is seen that for almost 1000 days the decay is described very well by what is expected of the recombination of an optically thin hydrogen plasma.
-In this case the decay is consistent with the recombination of a plasma with an initial density, $n{e,0}$, of about 1.4×10^4 cm-3 recombining to a very low equilibrium value, $n{e,\star}$, of less than 10^3 cm-3.
+In this case, the decay is consistent with the recombination of a plasma with an initial density, $n{e,0}$ , of about $1.4 \times 10^4$ cm-3 recombining to a very low equilibrium value, $n{e,\star}$ , of less than $10^3$ cm-3.

-4. Discussion
+4. DISCUSSION

 What criticism can be raised against the simple model?
 It certainly is true that it contains only some elements of a CWB system and therefore cannot be regarded as fully realistic.
 For example, it has been assumed implicitly that the properties of the winds are such that the shocked gas has high enough temperature and sufficient volume emissivity to produce the necessary ionization at some distant volume in the H II region.
-Furthermore, it has also been assumed that if the underlying source of the ionization pulse is indeed a CWB, that the shocked gas cools adiabatically.
+Furthermore, it has also been assumed that if the underlying source of the ionization pulse is indeed a CWB, the shocked gas cools adiabatically.
 This need not necessarily be the case since radiative cooling can result in faster cooling than in the adiabatic case.

-A second point that might be raised against the present explanation for the periodic masers is the presence of dust in hyper- and ultra-compact H II regions.
-The shell-like morphology for the mid-infrared emission for many compact H II regions as seen, for example, in the work of Phillips & Ramos-Larios (2008) suggests that for compact H II regions some of the dust has been cleared out of the ionized volume either through destruction of the dust or through radiation pressure (see also Tielens (2005)).
-In the ultra-compact phase, however, there may still be significant amounts of dust inside the H II region.
+A second point that might be raised against the present explanation for the periodic masers is the presence of dust in hyper- and ultracompact H II regions.
+The shell-like morphology for the mid-infrared emission for many compact H II regions as seen, for example, in the work of Phillips & Ramos-Larios (2008) suggests that for compact H II regions some of the dust has been cleared out of the ionized volume either through destruction of the dust or through radiation pressure (see also Tielens 2005).
+In the ultracompact phase, however, there may still be significant amounts of dust inside the H II region.
 In fact, De Buizer et al. (2003) found mid-infrared emission associated with G9.62+0.20E, suggesting the possible presence of dust inside the ionized region.
 Since the presence of dust increases the optical depth for ionizing photons, it might be argued that the mechanism proposed here simply might not be realistic since most of the ionizing photons will be absorbed before reaching the transition region.